-4.9 Continuous Sales of Receivables.
-Can the seller agree in an enforceable manner (at least prior to its insolvency) to continuous sales of receivables?
+4.8 Continuous Sales of Receivables.
+Can the seller agree in an enforceable manner (at least prior to its insolvency) to continuous sales of receivables (i.e., sales of receivables as and when they arise)?

 Yes.
-As a technical matter, in factoring or securitisation transactions involving periodic sales and transfers of receivables, the seller and the purchaser generally enter into a framework agreement that governs the terms and conditions for each future sale and transfer of receivables.
-The actual sale and transfer in respect of individual receivables is then effected on the basis of an exchange of data on the transferred receivables by which the latter are identified.
+However, as a technical matter, in factoring or securitisation transactions involving continuous or periodic sales and transfers of receivables, the seller and the purchaser generally enter into a framework agreement that governs the terms and conditions for each future sale and transfer of receivables.
+The actual sale and transfer in respect of individual receivables is then evidenced (in the case of continuous sales) or effected (in the case of periodic sales) on the basis an exchange of data on the transferred receivables by which the latter are identified.
 However, such arrangements would not prevail in an insolvency of the seller for sales not consummated prior to the insolvency.
 See also question 6.5.